Autism (Part 1) • Autism (Part 2) • Autism and job • ADHD • Monotropism

 Monotropism is just a different strategy for allocating attention, or processing resources, with advantages and disadvantages.
 There could be good reasons why humankind evolved to feature many people who are quite polytropic – prone to spreading their processing resources widely, better at keeping track of disparate things – while a few people are monotropic, tending to focus intensely and for prolonged periods, at least under the right circumstances.

 Most human communication is based on several channels going on simultaneously.
-People use words, prosody, tone of voice, eye contact, facial expressions (large and small) and body language, all at once – and they expect us to do the same.
+People use words, prosody [a set of such phonetic features as tone, volume, tempo, general timbre coloring of speech], eye contact, facial expressions (large and small) and body language, all at once – and they expect us to do the same.
 All at the same time!
 And all while keeping track of what it means that you are interacting with this particular person, in this particular capacity, all while resolving ambiguities in each of these channels, often by reference to the others!

 If your processing style lends itself to using a small selection of channels at any given time, communication is naturally going to be different.
 Autistic people tend to miss some of the subtleties, and those of us who use words tend to rely on them much more heavily than many others – saying exactly what we mean, rather than leaving it to our faces and bodies to do most of the talking, or assuming subtext.